frankstepanski/node-express-course/week3/readme.md

   - Is it a Java app?
 If so, we can use a Java hosting service like [AWS](https://aws.amazon.com/).
   - The list goes on and on...

->We are using Render over Heroku because Heroku requires a credit card to sign up.
-Render does not.
+>We are using Render over Heroku because Heroku's free-service has ended.

 **Render Deploy Steps**